- The average cost of car insurance for a 65-year-old driver in South Carolina is $1,878 per year for a full coverage policy.

 A DUI is a serious offense and your insurance rates will skyrocket once it appears on your driving record.
 Typically, your insurance premium will double after a DUI.
 According to our data, in some states, the increase can be as high as 53% after your first DUI.
 If you get a second DUI, the insurance rates could increase by 121%.

-Finding affordable coverage (or any coverage) will become more difficult after a DUI.
-Still, according to our data, these are the best insurers for seniors with a DUI in South Carolina:
+After a DUI, finding affordable or any coverage can be difficult, but based on our data, these insurers are the best options for seniors with a DUI in South Carolina:

 Cheapest car insurance for seniors after an accident in South Carolina

-Similar to a ticket or DUI, an accident on your record will lead to higher insurance rates.
-Although the exact increase depends on the insurer, data show drivers can expect a 52% hike in premiums after an at-fault accident with property damage over $2,000.
+Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
+While the increase varies by insurer, our data show that drivers can expect their premium to jump by 52% after one at-fault accident with property damage exceeding $2,000.

 The increase will typically stay in place for three to five years, so it’s important to find the most affordable insurance company.
 Our data shows that the following insurers offer the cheapest car insurance for seniors after an accident in South Carolina.